 Located very close to Tokyo, you can easily get a feel for the park in one day (or add a second day and visit Tokyo Disney Sea.
 I recommend choosing a weekday to avoid crowds and try to stay away from the big holidays like Christmas and New Year or other Japanese holidays that happen during winter.

-You can get tickets on the TDR website (though it can be hit or miss working with foreign credit cards), most conbini like 7-11 or lawson, or at a JTB travel agent, or if you stay at a Disney hotel or partner hotel (but double check when you book that they’re guaranteeing tickets for guests.
-At the time of writing-10/21- they aren’t.)
+Buying tickets for Tokyo Disney Resort can be a little tricky.
+You can get tickets on the TDR website (though it can be hit or miss working with foreign credit cards), most conbini like 7-11 or lawson, at a JTB travel agent, on klook, or if you stay at a Disney hotel or partner hotel (but double check when you book that they’re guaranteeing tickets for guests.)

 Check out what to do at Tokyo Disneyland during Christmas here.